The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 We absolutely love the train experience in Sri Lanka; from the colour and chaos of it all, to the clacking noise of the trains and the constant energy of chai sellers, local touts hawking their wares, kids singing, families excitedly watching for the next best view, and plenty of people to chat and make new friends with.

-For timetables, we recommend checking at the station in each destination, but to give you an idea head to the Sri Lankan railways site here.
+For timetables, we recommend checking at the station in each destination, but to give you an idea head to the Sri Lankan Railways site here.

-READ | Our guide to the Kandy to Ella train ride
+READ | Our guide to the Kandy to Ella train ride, Colombo to Kandy, Colombo to Galle

-BOOK | Book your Sri Lankan train tickets on 12go.asia here
+BOOK | Book your Sri Lankan train tickets here

 HOW TO GET AROUND SRI LANKA BY BUS